 Rice crop is cultivated under wet or lowland dry or upland and semi-dry conditions.
 The wet rice variety popularly known as a man has a lifespan of 140 to 170 days duration and grows in low areas with Plenty of water throughout the year.

-The up plant rice is also known to grow in rainfed areas with 90-120 days duration whereas the semi-dry rice of Boro is grown as an intercrop.
+The up plant rice is also known to grow in rained areas with 90-120 days duration, whereas the semi-dry rice of Boro is grown as an intercrop.

-Prior to sowing The Field is ploughed thoroughly and then the seeds are sowed in seed beds.
+Prior to sowing, The Field is plowed thoroughly, and then the seeds are sowed in seed-beds.
 The temperature requirement for germination ranges from 6 degrees to 47 degrees Celsius.

 Rice seeds can germinate underwater under anaerobic conditions and when the plants are 9 to 10 inches tall they are transplanted to a field where they are flooded and completely immersed in water.